Mon - Fri 7:30 Am to 5:00 Pm

 PHASE ONE

-OPTION 1 - Kitchen Measurement & In-Home Kitchen Planning
+Kitchen Measurement & In-Home Kitchen Planning

 After visiting Ikea, you probably know what design you like the best.
 Still, you would like me to take all the measurements and help you plan the layout of your new kitchen to optimize functionality based on your individual needs.